 Appeal period: May 1 through June 1.

 If you wish to appeal in writing, please include your estimate of property value as of June 30, 2020, and any additional documentation that you believe supports a change in the classification and/or valuation of your property.
-Written protests must be postmarked no later than June 1,
+Written protests must be postmarked no later than June 1 and should be addressed to Elbert County Assessor's Office, PO Box 26, Kiowa, CO 80117.

-If you wish to appeal online, please go to the Assessor's home page and follow the "Appeal Online Process" application form and include your supporting documentation and your estimate of value as of June 30, 2020
+If you wish to appeal online, please follow the "Appeal Online Process" application form and include your supporting documentation and your estimate of value as of June 30, 2020

 To preserve your appeal rights, your protest must be either postmarked or received by the Assessor no later than June 1; after such date, your right to protest is lost.